balasreeni/auth-service/README.md

 - Public endpoint for testing
 - ES6-friendly

-## I have used this code from codingly.io for the auth function.
+<p> I have used this code from codingly.io for the auth function.
 I have used GPL v3 - let me know if anyone has objections and I am happy to converse and make appropriate changes.
-The intention is to provide others the freedom to make copies and change as needed.
+The intention is to provide others the freedom to make copies and change as needed.</p>

 ## Getting started